robweber/trash-panda/README.md

 * interval - the check interval, if different than the global value
 * service_check_attempts - how many service checks to confirm warning/critical states.
 Only needed if different than the global value.
 * ping_command - by default an ICMP ping command is sent to all hosts to verify they are online.
 This can be changed via a custom ping_command service to detect if the host is alive utilizing a different method.

-### Modifying Service Output

-By default service output text is filtered based on [Nagios performance data syntax](https://nagios-plugins.org/doc/guidelines.html#AEN200) so that performance data is not shown in the web interface.
-When using the [API](#api) the original output is stored in the `raw_text` attribute.

-It is possible to define a custom `output_filter` for a service that parses the output text in a different way.
-This is useful if service check output has odd characters, or returns JSON responses.
-It is worth noting that modifying the output text does not affect the return code status in any way, it's just a way to produce more readable output.
-Templates can be used but only the following variables are available:

-* `value` - The original service output.
-If Trash Panda detects that a string is JSON it will be automatically parsed prior to rendering the template.
-* `return_code` - The service `return_code` as an integer 0-3.
-* Global variables set via `jinja_constants` in the [global config](#global-configuration).

 ## Service Tags